rumca-js/Django-link-archive/README_search.md

 When I browse for web, all I can do is to find other sources like reddit to find that information.
 Therefore I have to write as a search "Best blogs", or "Best blogs reddit".

-## YouTube comments

-Comments are designed for short form discussions.
-Everything is contained by small boxes, for mobile input.
-This results in short bursts of emotions, rather than rational discussion.

-Secondly YouTube does not allow the user to specify links in comments, possibly to protect the user from spammers.
-That means we cannot use links any longer, because some of users are abusing this system.
-Rather than correctly filter out spammers, posting links has been prohibited.

-## YouTube subscriptions

-YouTube subscription page cannot be used effectively used.
-Especially if you have more than 30 channels subscribed.
-The subscription page is easily swampted by videos of the configured channels.

-You cannot filter this view at all.
-What if I want to view only gaming channels?
-What if I have 'more important' channels which I want to check regularly?

 ## Moderation

 There always need to be some sort of social media moderation.
 There are pages designed for devious acts, to spread malware, for espionage, for disinformation.